SchmuhlFace/phase-0-tracks/web_dev/request_cycle/web_servers.md

 What are some of the key design philosophies of the Linux operating system?

+Linux is a open source software that is allowed to be downloaded, modified, and redistributed for free!

 In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?